-Now, you might be asking yourself “What do I need to pack to make sure my training goes smoothly?”
-Here is our comprehensive packing list that will help prepare you for the big adventure ahead:
+Now, you might be wondering “What do I need to pack to make sure my training goes smoothly?”
+Here is our comprehensive packing list that will help you prepare for the big adventure ahead:

 While you will be running around in your yoga gear most of the time, during your break time you might want to change into your everyday wear as you explore the surrounding areas.
 A light scarf will always come in handy.
 It can cover you from a cool breeze in the evenings and will keep you cozy during savasana.